hgomez/blog.hgomez.net/content/post/20240702-HugoBlog/index.md

 tags = [ 'SRE', 'Talk' ]
 +++

-A first, my blog was hosted on Wordpress.
+At first, my blog was hosted on WordPress.

-There was so many attacks attempts on the wordpress powered sites I worked on that, I deviced to move to something simple, [Octopress](http://octopress.org/).
+There were so many attack attempts on the WordPress-powered sites I worked on that I decided to move to something simpler, [Octopress](http://octopress.org/).

-Octopress incidently turned End Of Life in 2015, so I had to move to something else, [Hubpress](https://github.com/HubPress) who was stopped in 2019.
+Incidentally, Octopress reached End of Life in 2015, so I had to move to something else.
+I chose [HubPress](https://github.com/HubPress), which unfortunately stopped development in 2019.

-And for a few years, blog was waiting for a new engine, here enter [Hugo](https://gohugo.io/), a well-supported engine, with a lot of plugins and themes, and whereGitHub Pages integration is very simple via GitHub Action.
+For a few years, my blog was waiting for a new engine.
+Then came [Hugo](https://gohugo.io/), a well-supported engine with a lot of plugins and themes.
+Additionally, Hugo integrates very simply with GitHub Pages via GitHub Actions.
 ## Install Hugo

 I installed Hugo using the [asdf](https://asdf-vm.com/)